-To integrate GitHub and Amazon cloudfront with your monitoring system, reach out to MetricFire.
+To integrate GitHub and Amazon cloudfront with your monitoring system, please reach out to MetricFire.
 Book a demo with the MetricFire team to discuss integrating GitHub and Amazon cloudfront and how that can support your monitoring system.

 GitHub is a service for hosting code and doing version control for code.
 The foundations of GitHub is "Git" - which is an open source version control system.